-To claim unemployment benefits in Rhode Island, you must earn a minimum of at least $11,520 during a frame of time known as a “base period”.
+To claim unemployment benefits in Rhode Island, you must earn a minimum of at least $14,700 during a frame of time known as a “base period.”
 If you earned less than this amount, you would only be eligible for unemployment insurance benefits if you meet all three of the requirements below:

 If your previous unemployment claim expired and you intend to file a new one, you must have worked since the expiration date of the last claim and earned at least 80 times the Rhode Island minimum wage amount.

 You must file a weekly unemployment benefits claim in RI if you wish to receive compensation.
-When filing, your claim will begin the Sunday before the day you actually filed the claim, as long as you did not work or you earned less than your weekly benefit amount that week.
-Rhode Island uses a 52-week calendar period in regards to unemployment insurance coverage, and if you exceed your maximum benefit amount, you will need to apply to file any additional claims.
-All workers are required to wait a minimum of one week before filing their initial claim.
+Your claim will begin the Sunday before the day you actually filed the claim, as long as you did not work or you earned less than your weekly benefit amount that week.

-How Long Can You Claim Benefits in Rhode Island?
+How Long You May Receive Benefits in Rhode Island

 You are allowed to claim unemployment benefits in Rhode Island for a maximum of 26 weeks, but the actual amount of time you can claim will be determined by a set mathematical formula.
 The monetary determination letter you receive in the mail will explain how long you are eligible to receive benefits, but you can estimate your amount of time using the following guidelines: